AkshayJay29/self-improvement/README.md

 * **Our Clients**
 ![Treatment section image](assets/readme-files/treatment-section-example.png)

 -.
-The treatment section contains a range of images of successful clients in the first class community.
+The Our Clients page contains a range of images of successful clients in the first class community.

 - Follow us links remain in the footer of this page to ensure a smooth experience for the user and influence the user to support the business on social media.